truenas/middleware/docs/userguide/index.rst

 Creating Devices for Storage and Installation Media
 """""""""""""""""""""""""""""""""""""""""""""""""""

 Next, create the virtual disk(s) to be used for storage.
-Click the “Storage” hyperlink in the right frame to access the storage screen seen in Figure 2.2i.
+Click the “Storage” hyperlink in the right frame to access the storage screen seen in Figure
+2.2i.

 **Figure 2.2i: The Storage Settings of the Virtual Machine**

 |10000000000002B200000238AA2AAEAB_png|

 Click the “Add Attachment” button, select “Add Hard Disk” from the pop-up menu, then click the “Create New Disk” button.
-This will launch the Create New Virtual Hard Drive Wizard (seen in Figures 2.2e and 2.2f).
-Since this disk will be used for storage, create a size appropriate to your needs, making sure that it is
-**at least 4 GB**
+This will launch the
+Create New Virtual Hard Drive Wizard (seen in Figures 2.2e and 2.2f).
+Since this disk will be used for storage, create a size appropriate to your needs, making sure that it is **at least 4 GB** in size.
-in size.
 If you wish to practice RAID configurations, create as many virtual disks as you need.
 You will be able to create 2 disks on the IDE controller.
 If you need additional disks, click the “Add Controller” button to create another controller to attach disks to.

 Next, create the device for the installation media.

 If you will be installing from an ISO, highlight the word “Empty”, then click the CD icon as seen in Figure 2.2j.

 **Figure 2.2j: Configuring the ISO Installation Media**

 |100000000000033400000234CCE0A6DA_png|

 Click “Choose a virtual CD/DVD disk file...” to browse to the location of the *.iso* file.
-Alternately, if you have burned the
-*.iso*
-to disk, select the detected “Host Drive”.
+Alternately, if you have burned the *.iso* to disk, select the detected “Host Drive”.

-D
-epending upon the extensions available in your CPU, you may or may not be able to use the ISO.
+Depending upon the extensions available in your CPU, you may or may not be able to use the ISO.
 If you receive the error “your CPU does not support long mode” when you try to boot the ISO, your CPU either does not have the required extension or AMD-V/VT-x is disabled in the system BIOS.

-**NOTE:**
-if you receive a kernel panic when booting into the ISO, stop the virtual machine.
+**NOTE:** if you receive a kernel panic when booting into the ISO, stop the virtual machine.
 Then, go to System and check the box “Enable IO APIC”.

 Configuring the Bridged Adapter
 """""""""""""""""""""""""""""""

 To configure the network adapter, go to Settings → Network.
 In the “Attached to” drop-down menu select “Bridged Adapter”, then select the name of the physical interface from the “Name” drop-down menu.
-In the example shown in Figure 2.2k, the Intel Pro/1000 Ethernet card is attached to the network and has a device name of
+In the example shown in Figure 2.2k, the Intel Pro/1000 Ethernet card is attached to the network and has a device name of *re0*.
-*re0*
-.

 Once your configuration is complete, click the “Start” arrow.
 If you configured the ISO, install FreeNAS® as described in `Installing from CDROM <#1.2.3.Installing from CDROM|outline>`_ .
 Once FreeNAS® is installed, press F12 to access the boot menu in order to select the primary hard disk as the boot option.
 You can permanently boot from disk by removing the CD/DVD device in “Storage” or by unchecking CD/DVD-ROM in the “Boot Order” section of “System”.

 If you configured the VMDK, the virtual machine will boot directly into FreeNAS®.